priyadarshi/Applozic-Chat-SDK-Documentation/README.md

  **Build your contact:**

-** a ) Simple method to create your contact is to create contact object.
+** a ) Simple method to create your contact is to create contact.
 **